Dental crown alloys –

 a) There are 3 basic kinds of dental alloys.

 The types of alloys used in the fabrication of dental crowns generally fall into one of 3 categories.
-They are: high noble (precious), noble (semiprecious) and non-noble (nonprecious).
-(We explain the specifications of each category below on this page.)
+They are: high noble (precious), noble (semi precious), and non-noble (non precious).
+(We explain the specifications associated with each category below on this page.)

 As you might guess from these names, this classification system is based on the alloy’s composition.
 Both in terms of what types of metals it contains, and in what percentages.
 Of course, the question then comes, why does the type of alloy used matter?

-b) The alloy chosen matters because each kind has different physical properties.
+b) The specific alloy chosen is important because each kind has different physical properties.

 By no means are all dental alloys just alike.
-Instead, the composition of each has its own unique physical characteristics, which in turn give it comparative advantages and disadvantages.
+Instead, the composition of each kind gives it its own unique physical characteristics, which in turn gives a crown made using it comparative advantages and disadvantages.

 These differences can involve issues that are:

-- Important to you. – An obvious example is the metal’s color (yellow vs. “white” gold).
-But issues like associated metal allergies can be important too.
+- Important to you. – An obvious example is the metal’s color.
+Precious, semi precious, and even non precious alloys can have either a “yellow” (golden) or “white” (siver) coloration.
+Also, issues like metal allergies can be important too.

 - Important for your crown’s fabrication and success. – Factors like how easy the metal is to work with, or how well porcelain bonds with it, can affect your crown’s fit and longevity.

-- Financial in nature. – Not only will the type of alloy chosen affect the crown’s cost but it may even affect the restoration’s insurance coverage.
+- Financial in nature. – Not only will the type of alloy that’s chosen affect the crown’s cost (for example the cost difference between precious vs. non precious metals) but it may even affect the restoration’s level of insurance coverage.

 The remainder of this page explains each of the above considerations in greater detail.
 However, and as you’ll find out below, if cost is not a factor then the alloy having the highest precious metal content typically makes the best choice.

-Dental alloys – What you need to know.
+Dental alloys – What you need to know when choosing one for your crown.

-Contrary to what you might have thought, all dental crowns that have a metal component are made using specifically formulated dental alloys.
-No pure metals are ever used, not even gold.
+For starters, and possibly contrary to what you might have thought, all dental crowns that have a metal component are made using specifically formulated dental alloys.
+No pure metals are ever used for crown fabrication, not even gold.

-The reason for this is because for this application, the physical properties of alloys are superior.
+The reason for this is because for this kind of application, the physical properties of alloys are far superior.
 For example:

 - Gold in pure form is too soft to give a crown good wear characteristics.
-(Such as resistance to wear by opposing teeth.)
+(Like the wear caused by the teeth that chew against it.)

-- A pure gold crown would tend to deform (distort in shape) when subjected to the forces a person creates when chewing.
+- A pure gold crown would tend to deform (distort in shape) as it’s perpetually subjected to chewing forces.

-- As opposed to pure gold, base metals included in alloy formulations form oxides that enhance metal-to-porcelain bond strength.
+- As opposed to pure gold, base (non precious) metals included in alloy formulations form oxides that enhance metal-to-porcelain bond strength which, of course, is of utmost importance for porcelain-fused-to-metal crowns.

-(Since the ADA is also the organization that assigns insurance code numbers to dental procedures, this same alloy classification system is also used with them, and hence may show on your bill or insurance paperwork.
-Example: “D2750 crown – porcelain fused to high-noble metal.”)
+(Since the ADA is also the organization that names and assigns insurance code numbers to dental procedures, these same alloy categories may show on your bill or insurance paperwork.
+For example: “D2750 crown – porcelain fused to high-noble metal.”)

 1) High noble alloys (Precious metal)